givemeaname77/Hello-python/README.md

-This is a repo containing all code doene in python calss
+# Python Class Code Repository

+This repository contains all the code and projects developed during the Python class.